worldline/angular-training/docs/src/en/components.md

 :::

 ## An introduction to Signals
+## Signals

-So far, we've used signals in each exemple without really defining what they are, how to use them and what their API is.
+So far, we've used signals in each example without really defining what they are, how to use them and what their API is.
 We know that they can wrap any value and that the current value they contain can be retrieved by invoking them.
 Let's dive a little deeper.

 It is a wrapper around a value that notifies interested consumers when that value changes.
 Angular can track where the signal is used when we call it's getter function (invoking the signal).
 There are two types of signals: writable ones that can also be read and read-only signals.